Book Appointment Now

 Why Are Private Healthcare Costs Prohibitive for Most Families?

 Private healthcare in Bermuda charges premium rates that exceed most family budgets.
-A single dental implant costs $3,000 to $5,000.
-Hip replacement reaches $28,000 to $38,000.
+A single dental implant costs $3,000 to $5,000 (Positive Image Dental).
+Hip replacement and other major surgeries are not publicly priced but run at premium private-pay rates well above regional alternatives.

 Insurance coverage often falls short of actual costs.
 Out-of-pocket expenses strain household finances.
 Many families delay necessary care due to cost concerns.
 Some forgo treatment entirely.